Allora & Calzadilla: Displacement and Defamiliarization

 AJC: You're always at work.

-Calzadilla: I think what happened with time is that we have developed telepathic capacities with each other, so we know what to say, knowing that you can anticipate a conversation, basically.
+Calzadilla: I think what happened with time is that we have developed telepathic capacities with each other so we know what to say.
+Knowing that, you can anticipate a conversation, basically.
 So if I know for her to do something, I know how can I do it.
-Like I know I'm going to say something and she's gonna say "no" to, so I already take that into account.
+Like I know I'm going to say something and she's going to say "no" to, so I already take that into account.

 AJC: But that sounds like every marriage on earth.

 Calzadilla: The difference, I guess, is that, then, out of that, there's an artwork that comes out.

 AJC: I'm guessing then that life must be much simpler for you as a married couple when you're working on this conceptual level in your professional lives, your artistic lives.
 The other decisions must be really easy.

 Allora: I guess so.
 We try not to have to make many difficult ones outside of the work ones because the work ones always seem so intense.
 By the end of the day, if the question is “to eat,” it's like, “Just go to the closest restaurant and get what's there and order the same thing that we always get.”
 So that you don't complicate things.

 And for Jennifer Allora and Guillermo Calzadilla, complexity is best kept for their art